hmmmm… could that really be true? Read on and be the judge!

 Reckless spending is as wild as you’d imagine.
 It’s characterized by impulse shopping, overspending, living outside your means, racking up (unnecessary) debt, and completely disregarding the notion of a budget.
 People like this often enjoy living on the wild side.
 You only live once, right?
 Well, yes.
-But if that’s putting your financial security at risk, that time of free spiritedness can backfire.
+If that’s putting your financial security at risk, that time of free spiritedness can backfire.
 Because at the end of the day, if you end up in crippling debt or find yourself with the constant need to live paycheck to paycheck, you won’t find yourself so free spirited after all.

 Flexibility is a good thing when it comes to approaching money — and life!
 Being able to roll with the punches is an instinct when you’re flexible, and that’s a good thing.
 When you’re flexible about finances, it typically means that you have most of your priorities in line, while still liking to enjoy travel, entertainment, and spontaneous meals out.
 When you or your partner has a flexible view on money, it can be easy to adapt to the different phases of life.